-Struck by the heartbreaking news of climate change and its effect on wildlife, I began to feel powerless.
+Struck by the heartbreaking news of climate change and its effect on wildlife, I recently began to feel powerless.
 I brought my concerns into a deep meditation, asking the earth herself what we can do.
 To my surprise, she offered the most beautiful response.
 Our ‘conversation’ is below.

 Dear beloved Mother Earth.
 You hold us in your embrace every second of every day, pulling us toward you with the forces of gravity.
 You nurture us.
 You teach us invaluable lessons while we spend our lives treading over you.